austinatchley/Asteroid-Agency/README.md

 ## About

 Written in Java, using LibGDX as the base game framework, Scene2D for UI, and Box2D for physics.
-This project was created purely for the fun of writing a simple game, so I probably won't be able to work on it as much as I would like.
+This project was created mainly to build familiarity with the LibGDX framework.

 ![Screen Shot](screenshot.png)

-The name of the game is to smash as many asteroids as possible!
+The objective: smash as many asteroids as possible!
 This must be done while avoiding the green space junk and enemy fire.

 ## Build Instructions